Dre Campbell Farm

 Image via powerag.com

-When plants have a calcium deficiency, young leaves are first affected.
+When plants have a calcium deficiency, young leaves are the first to be affected.
 They show signs of distortion (cupped or curled).

 Additionally, the leaves will be small and have yellowish or brown spots.
 Terminal buds and root tips will also die.
 Moreover, insufficient calcium in tomato tissue causes blossom-end rot.

-To help fix this issue, put crushed eggshells into your compost to add more calcium naturally.
+To help fix this issue, add crushed eggshells to your compost to naturally add more calcium.
 Alternatively, make a homemade calcium spray for plants by adding 20 eggshells to a pot containing one gallon of water.

 Neptune’s Organic Crab Shell Fertilizer is also a good source of calcium for plants.
 Furthermore, adding lime to the soil is another way to raise calcium levels.